amitshekhariitbhu/android-online-course/README.md

 * All students will need a personal computer that is capable of running [Android Studio](https://developer.android.com/studio)
 * Access to an Android device is helpful, but not necessary.
 You may use the emulator in Android Studio to run your apps if you do not have a physical Android device.

+## More about the Android Online Course
+* It's a completely online course with videos and study materials with doubt resolution and mentorship support.
+* You will be added in a dedicated slack group with mentors.
+You can post your query and it will be resolved that day.
+* You can rewatch the video content.
+You will be added to the MindOrks Alumni group where you can interact and learn from each other by asking your doubts and taking part in discussions.
+Life-time community support.
+* Your online course will start from the day you join the course or you can choose your own date.

 ## Complete Details for the Android Online Course
 * [Check Android Online Course for Professionals](https://bootcamp.mindorks.com)
 * [Check Android Online Course for Beginners](https://bootcamp.mindorks.com/android-training-for-beginners)